RICHARD OF SHREWSBURY, DUKE OF YORK ALIAS PERKIN WARBECK AND THE ASSAULTS ON THE GATES OF EXETER

 Notwithstanding the defeat of the Cornish rebels at Blackheath on the 17th June – known as the First Cornish Rebellion and sparked off by Henry Tudor’s heavy taxation – Warbeck raised his standard at Penzance and begun his march eastwards gathering followers described as ‘undisciplined’ along the way.

 What was his route and did it take him close to Coldridge?
 Bodmin is mentioned where his following had grown to three thousand.
 Crossed the River Tamar at Launceston and entered Devon.
 Crossed Dartmoor and thus to Exeter, the north Gate to be precise, his followers now amounting to nearly eight thousand men arriving on 17 September, St Lambert’s day.
 It’s interesting to note that Coldridge would have been as the crow flies just a little over 18 miles to Exeter.
-Surely it’s inconceivable that John Evans/Edward V would not have made a short journey to meet up with this young man who claimed to be his brother and who was now being addressed in some quarters as King Richard IV?
+Surely it’s inconceivable that John Evans/Edward V would not have made the short journey to meet up with this young man who claimed to be his brother and who was now being addressed in some quarters as King Richard IV?

 John Evan’s effigy in Coldridge church.
 Depicted wearing chainmail beneath his robe.